Simple Spring Decor: 7 Easy Ways to Update Your Home for Spring

 9. Create a centerpiece for your table.

-10. Switch out throw pillows and blankets.
+10. Switch out new throw pillows and blankets.

 11. Add a wreath to the front door.

-12. Add seasonal accents.
+12. Add seasonal accents with spring decor ideas.

-13. Refresh candle scents and room fresheners.
+13. Refresh candle scents and room fresheners with a new scent.

 Wait a minute.
 This spring update thing is supposed to be FUN!
 Cleaning is not exactly my idea of fun.
 If it is your idea of a great time, please come to my house ASAP!
 Haha!

 However, the less-than-exciting process of decluttering, organizing, and deep cleaning is an essential to me when I want to update my home.
 Spring, in particular, is a season where I want our home to look and feel lighter.
+Plus, I do love a clean home!

 First, before I can truly enjoy the process of decorating and updating our home for spring, it helps so much to work my way through our home.
 As I work, I clean out things that we no longer use or want, literally lightening up our home as I go.